Crowdstorm’s sandwich maker buyer’s guide

 Sandwich makers and grills work in the same way; allowing you to enclose your food between two hotplates to create an even browning on both sides at once.
 The main difference is that a toasted sandwich maker has specific compartments/trays for sandwiches and seals the edges so that (in theory!) the filling doesn’t escape.

-A grill or panini press also has two hot plates but they don’t envelope the food.
+A grill (such as a George Foreman) or panini press also has two hot plates but they don’t always envelope the food.
 This makes them easier to clean and also allows you to heat non-standard shapes of bread, as well as other foods (burgers, chicken etc).
 Grills also tend to be more expensive, but can definitely be worth it for their versatility.

 Better still, some models now have removable plates that allow your sandwich maker to be instantly transformed into a panini or standard grill – or even waffles (great, now I’m getting hungry!).

 Sandwich makers: key features

 The simplest of simple sandwich makers simply plug in and go: all you need do is sporadically open the lid to see if your toastie is sufficiently browned to your liking.
 But this rather primitive approach has been overtaken by a string of more deluxe sandwich toasters with an array of advanced options: